 A branch of the SBA Microloan program, the Community Advantage Loan program is designed to provide loans to businesses in an underserved community.
 It has a higher loan limit of $50,000-$250,000, and a lower interest rate of 7-9%.

-Unlike the Microloan, requirements will vary from lender to lender, to it’s best to build a solid relationship with a lender who offers this product.
-Fulfilling the requirement of helping an underserved community is key, and your financial history and time in business likely won’t be as important as it would be with other financial institutions.
+Unlike the Microloan, requirements will vary from lender to lender, so it’s best to build a solid relationship with a lender who offers this product.
+Fulfilling the requirement of helping an underserved community is key, and your financial history and time in business likely won’t be as important as they would be with other financial institutions.

 SBA 7(a) Loan